ladybug-tools/hb-energy-primer/text/components/Apply_Room_Schedules.md

 ![](../../images/icons/Apply_Room_Schedules.png) - [[source code]](https://github.com/ladybug-tools/honeybee-grasshopper-energy/blob/master/honeybee_grasshopper_energy/src//HB%20Apply%20Room%20Schedules.py)

-Apply schedules to a Room or ProgramType.
+Apply schedules to a Room, Model or ProgramType.

 Note that, if a schedule is assigned to a Room or ProgramType that posseses no value for a given load, an error will be raised.
 For example, assigning a gas_equip_sch_ to a Room that has no GasEquipment object associated with it.
 This situation can be avoided by first passing the Rooms or ProgramTypes through the "HB Apply Load Values" component to eastablish a value for a given load.